 Writing and Examinations.
-Students will write two short papers and a take-home final examination.
-The two papers and the final exam are to be typed (i.e., word-processed), double-spaced, and annotated in accordance with accepted norms of scholarship (that is, with citations and notes).
+Students will write four short papers, which are to be typed (i.e., wordprocessed), double-spaced, and annotated in accordance with accepted norms of scholarship (that is, with citations and notes).
 Unexcused late papers will be downgraded one step every four hours tardy.
+In addition, each student will write six 1-2 page short summary and reaction papers, as described at the end of this syllabus.
+Each student will be assigned to a group, with a required paper once every week or so.